OliverUv/resul-ts/README.md

 }
 ```

-This allows users of the interface to be a bit more terse.
-Oh, and by the way, usage of the above functions would look like this:
+Usage of the above functions would look like this:

 ```ts
 let res = await fetch_a_whole_bunch();